solechang/ImgFlipRandomGenerator/README.md

 As for the meme’s image, it is autoscaled on the screen depending on the size of the image.
 I have made sure to make the meme fit in other iPhone sizes through AutoLayout.
 Check out the Main.storyboard to see the AutoLayout constraints I have made.

-This project uses a BaseRequest via Alamofire which connects to ImgFlip’s API.
+This project uses BaseRequest which connects to ImgFlip’s API.
 As for specific endpoints, I have created 2 other requests that inherits BaseRequest.
 RandomGenerateMemeRequest is utilized to get the top 100 memes so that I can choose one meme randomly.
 CaptionImageRequest generates the meme image with the random meme I have chosen, and with the user’s entered top and bottom texts.

 Also, I have created a Meme object to extract the top 100 memes for modeling.